mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

-Since we want for users to be able to export their account from mobile apps and load them in desktop apps and have things work cleanly, it may be a good idea to reserve a specific range of subaddresses for mobile, so that when a desktop app loads account history it doesn't get confused by the way mobile has been usign the subaddresses.
+Since we want for users to be able to export their account from mobile apps and load them in desktop apps and have things work cleanly, it may be a good idea to reserve a specific range of subaddresses for mobile, so that when a desktop app loads account history it doesn't get confused by the way mobile has been using the subaddresses.